 We get a lot of people asking about beyblade tournaments in their area, but the unfortunate reality is there are very few beyblade tournaments in Australia.
-Only 5 cities have regular tournaments, and even capital cities like Adelaide and Hobart don't have regular tournaments (yet!).
+Only 5 cities have regular tournaments, and even cities like the Gold Coast and Hobart don't have regular tournaments (yet!).

 So when it comes down to it, for a lot of people the only way to get tournaments in your area is to put them on yourself.
 This is a pretty daunting prospect, especially if you've never been to a tournament before, so this guide will break it down to the bare bones of what you need and how to get it.